Cuticles

 • 1 capsule of vitamin E, available in pharmacies or health food stores

-Application: put the glycerine and contents of the capsule of vitamin E in a container.
+Application: Put the glycerine and contents of the capsule of vitamin E in a container.
 Stir them until you've got a smooth paste and apply the resulting cream onto the cuticles.
 You can do it directly with your fingers or with the help of a cotton pad.
+For optimal results, use this treatment twice a week to maintain supple and hydrated cuticles.

 How to Make a Homemade Cuticle Remover Cream - Cream of glycerine and vitamin E for cuticles